blackbox-platform/blackbox-sdk-ios/README.md

 • Sign in or register at https://www.blackbox-platform.com/

-• Create a new campaign, or find an existing campaign at.
+• Create a new campaign, or find an existing campaign.

 • From your campaign's dashboard, select ‘Integrate with Blackbox SDK’.